neketaaa/hangman/README.md

 'milestone_3.py'

 The code in this file is a modification of the previous one.
 There is a function 'ask_for_input()' that asks for the user's input in an infinite loop until the input is valid.
 There's also a 'check_guess()' function, which takes the user's guess as a parameter and checks if it is in the randomly chosen word.

+## Milestone 4: Create the Game class

+'milestone_4.py'

+The class Hangman uses modified functions created in previous milestone as self methods.
+It also has fields for all data required for this game.
+The check_guess() method checks if the input letter is in the word.
+If yes it updates the appropriate fields, othervise reduces num_lives by 1.
+The ask_for_input() method asks user to enter single letter in an infinite loop and checks if the input is valid.